 Here’s a snippet.
 We were discussing beef cheeks.
 Mark said he wouldn’t want to eat cheeks, pointing to his face.
 I was a bit perplexed by this and said: “Oh, I thought beef cheeks were bum cheeks.”
 Ha ha!
 The conversation then turned to cod cheeks, which apparently used to be cheap until chefs started making them all fancy.
 Mark said: “I like cod, but I don’t want to eat its face.”
 Taryn wondered whether eating its face was any worse than eating its arse, and Battenberg Belle asked how you would find a cod’s arse anyhow.

 Going over this all again now, I realise that I was not the only person who had drunk a lot of wine.
 Taryn and Mark’s visit ended TOO SOON and as they left I was apologising about my rubbish dinner.
 Taryn said that it is always nice when someone cooks for you, whatever they make, and I love her for that.
 I only wish I’d made something GOOD.

-I wouldn’t really recommending Vincent’s Tropical Chicken, even the version of Tropical Chicken I made for me, myself and I the day after Taryn’s visit when sober.
+I wouldn’t really recommend Vincent’s Tropical Chicken, even the version of it I made for me, myself and I the day after Taryn’s visit when sober.
 This wasn’t what I saw in my mind’s eye when I first thought about cooking it…

 but, if you fancy having a go at it, just get in touch via the Contact Page and I’ll send over the recipe…